 This workshop will go over simple drug testing techniques able to be preformed by individuals without a science background.
 We will be using color mnemonic reagent tests with thin layer chromatography to separate potential mixtures.

-The workshop will be using over the counter medication such as asprin for demonstration perposes.
+The workshop will be using over the counter medication such as aspirin for demonstration purposes.
 People are welcome to bring samples to test off Fernwood NRG property after the workshop but please consider the following.
 This workshop is open to the public, bringing know or suspected illegal substances is incriminating.
 Only a match head sized amount is needed for test.
 Do not bring more than is needed for a test for the safety of you and those around you.
 All substances are destroyed in the testing process.

-3PM: Why legal support and radical legal solidarity is crucial to our social movements in an era of increased political repression
+2pm-2:50pm – Kris Hermes – Why legal support and radical legal solidarity is crucial to our social movements in an era of increased political repression

 Drawing on a case study that took place more than a decade ago, author and longtime activist Kris Hermes will discuss why radical legal support is crucial to sustained political activism and social movements.